The 'Freewrite' Method for Scientific Writing

 Freewriting gives you the freedom to write whatever you want about your topic, in whatever order or phrasing makes sense to you.

 I can almost guarantee that if you’ve done your literature review and are at the point to generate a first draft, the freewriting method can get at least 70 to 80% of your content on the page.
-Again, yes, you’ll need to clean it up, maybe reorganize, rephrase, and refine to fit the flow of the outline.
+Again, yes, it will be messy writing and you’ll need to clean it up, maybe reorganize, rephrase, and refine to fit the flow of the outline.
 But the essential information will be there for you to revise, which was the initial goal.

 Freewriting is a warm-up method that can also be applied to the drafting process.

-The introduction and full list of methods for writing the first draft.
+The introduction and full list of methods for writing the first manuscript draft.